percula/planter_info_gardenplanter/docs/getting-started.md

 ## Spacing indicators

 If you see a circle with 4× in it, that indicates you can plant 4 plants in that square.
 Each square is one square foot (or 1/9 square meter).
 For more information, see [Plant Spacing](https://info.gardenplanter.app/plants#spacing)

-## Customizing the background (premium feature)

-You can add raised beds, pots, hoses, and more.
-You can also change the background to grass, mulch, or rocks.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/aTJlkn8BpFw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>